sufyanadam/happy-camper/README.md

 # Find a campsite, be happy

   For the next 30 weekends from today, check if any campsites are available.
+  You have the option to provide the site id of a specific site at the park if you want to check availability of that site only.
+Otherwise, all available tent sites will be checked for availability on each weekend up to the 30th weekend from today.

 # Why?